Game Based Solution Design

 Meaningful Game / Games for Good

-This is a game that tries to get a across a meaningful message and if possible promote change with that message.
+This is a game that tries to get across a meaningful message and if possible promote change with that message.
 An example of this would be Darfur is Dying.
 This was the result of a competition run by the Reebok Human Rights Foundation and the International Crisis Group.
 Five students from the University of Southern California created the winning game, that placed you in the shoes of a displaced Darfurian refugee.
 It aimed to show the hardships faced by the millions of people who had been displaced by the crisis in Sudan.
 Rather than trying to teach you a tool or a method of doing something, this type of game is trying to inform you about things that may never have crossed your mind in a way that is engaging and meaningful.

 The idea of a purposeful game is that playing it has some sort of real world outcome.
 Four examples of this come to mind.
 FoldIt, Tilt World, Genes in Space and Digitakoot.
 FoldIt is a popular game that is often cited by gamification folk.
 It is a puzzle game that sets the player the task of predicting the structure of proteins by folding it.
 Understanding how proteins fold can help lead to the development cures all sorts of sorts of diseases, including HIV and even Cancer.
 Humans are really good at solving puzzles, so much so that in just ten days, gamers had solved one enzymatic structure that scientists had been trying to unravel for more than a decade.
 Tilt World, by Nicole Lazzaro, is a mobile game that puts you in the body of the last tadpole – Flip.
-You must eat carbon from the air in an attempt to restore sunshine to flips home.
+You must eat carbon from the air in an attempt to restore the sunshine to flips home.
 Whilst this may seem like a meaningful game, in that it is trying to promote a message about ecology, the unique thing about Tilt World is that playing it leads to trees being planted in Madagascar.
-Genes in space is s fun space shooter game that also has you mapping genomes to help the fight against cancer in the real world!
+Genes in space is a fun space shooter game that also has you mapping genomes to help the fight against cancer in the real world!
 My final example is Digitalkoot.
 Here the player had to type words as they appear, building a bridge for a mole to walk along.
-Each word is actually scanned in from newspapers, books and journals from Finland’s National Library.
+Each word is actually scanned in from newspapers, books, and journals from Finland’s National Library.
 The players are effectively checking the OCR that computers have done already.

 - Teaching Game: Teaches you something using real gameplay.